outrunnl/dbcollect/README.md

 To setup Statspack, see [Oracle-base: Statspack](https://oracle-base.com/articles/8i/statspack-8i)

-After setup, you need to wait 7 days to let it collect performance information before running dbcollect.
+After setup, you need to wait 7 to 10 days to let it collect performance information before running dbcollect.

 ### Changing collect period

 By default, dbcollect collects the last 10 days of AWR/Statspack data.

-To change, use the --days option:
+To collect a longer period, use the --days option:

 `dbcollect --days 14`

+If you want to collect reports from a longer time ago (say, 20 days ago up to 10 days ago), use the offset option:

+`dbcollect --days 10 --offset 10`

 ### Non-Linux (UNIX) systems

-DBCollect now partly supports AIX and Solaris systems.
+DBCollect now supports AIX and Solaris systems.
 You need to have Python 2 installed.

-Just run 'dbcollect' - it will fail on the 'syscollect' part that retrieves Linux information but will still get all the Oracle related information.

-If Python is not installed, you can run the SQL scripts separately per DB instance:

-`@collect-awr [days] [offset]`

-Where [days] is the number of full days to collect, and [offset] is the number of days to shift back in time.
-For example, `@awr-collect 10 5` will collect reports between 15 and 5 days ago.

-`@dbinfo` takes no parameters.

-Windows is not (yet) supported and requires running the sql scripts separately (like described above)
+Windows is not (yet) supported.

 ## Requirements

-- Oracle RDBMS 11g or higher, SQL*Plus configured
+- Oracle RDBMS 11g or higher, SQL*Plus configured (dbcollect may work fine with Oracle 10g, mileage may vary)
 - Database instances up and running and listed in /etc/oratab or /var/opt/oracle/oratab (Solaris)
 - Python 2 installed (to run dbcollect vs separate scripts)
-- 'zip' and 'unzip' available on $ORACLE_HOME/bin/ (usually this is the case)
-- SYS credentials
+- SYS credentials (hence the 'oracle' user)
 - AWR or Statspack installed and configured
 - Retention at least 7 days (10080 minutes)
 - Interval maximum 1 hour (60 minutes)
-- On Windows: C:\Temp directory available (TEMP path can be changed in the collect-env.sql script)
-- Some free temp space for the generated files (typically a few 100 MB)
+- Some free temp space for the generated files (typically a few 100 MB but can be larger depending on snapshot intervals and other factors)
-- Free space in the current directory for the ZIP file(s)

 ## Known limitations and caveats